adeinitas/adeinitas/README.md

 # 🔰 About Me:

-👋Hi, I’m Adeinitas and I claim to know what the fuck a C# is.
+Hi, I’m Adeinitas and I claim to know what the fuck a C# is.

-🌃 I dunno about you, but so far I'm interested in contributing to projects related to Space Station 14 or Space Station 13, both of which are open source!
+I dunno about you, but so far I'm interested in contributing to projects related to Space Station 14 or Space Station 13, both of which are open source!

-☄️ I'm currently trying to learn C# by osmosis and other things.
+I'm currently trying to learn C# by osmosis and other things.

-🦋 I do YAML.
+I do YAML.
 I'm a certified code polisher (or so I'd like to think.)
 I also do sprites, waow.

 # 💻 Tech Stack: